Sirumachinery/slate/source/index.html.md

 ### RESPONSE

 JSON object with a single property "purchases" which contains array of matching transactions.
-See [Response](#response-4).

 <aside class="notice">
     Siru does not enforce the uniqueness of purchase reference so you may get more than one result.
 The results are sorted newest first.